adisandro/MMINT/examples/VAMOS23/edu.toronto.cs.se.mmint.examples.vamos23/VAMOS23/README.md

 The evaluation requires Python >= 3.10, and our results are [here](model).

 1. MMINT-PL
-    1. Install Java and Eclipse following the [requirements](/README.md#requirements), then add `https://adisandro.github.io/mmint/release` to the list of software sites (`Help > Install New Software > Available Software Sites`).
+    1. Install Java and Eclipse following the [requirements](/README.md#requirements) and add `https://adisandro.github.io/mmint/release` to the list of software sites (`Help > Install New Software > Available Software Sites`).
     2. From the top menu select `Help > Install New Software` and install `Examples > MMINT - VAMOS23 paper`.
     3. From the top menu select `File > New > Example > MMINT Examples > MMPL`.
     4. From the top menu select `File > New > Example > MMINT Examples > VAMOS23`.